 As computing began to go to the masses, there were a few hurdles that happened.
 A common one is the confusion over what is happening and were is my information?

 A common practice was to try to alleviate this by simply doing it for the user. that was a gigantic mistake.
 It postponed the inevitable and dis-empowered users.

-Transformation that make people more aware, in control are far better than those which hide information
+Transformation that make people more aware, in control, that empower people are far better than those which hide information and make users dependent.